puppetlabs-toy-chest/pct/README.md

 Templates currently come in 2 flavours: `project` and `item`.

 * A `project` is a template containing many files in a particular structure.
-They create a ready-to-run structures to start using a Puppet product. _These are great starting points._ You can create a boilerplate empty starter Puppet Module or a fully customized Puppet Module with specialized CI files and RSAPI providers.
+They create a ready-to-run structure to start using a Puppet product. _These are great starting points._ You can create a boilerplate empty starter Puppet Module or a fully customized Puppet Module with specialized CI files and RSAPI providers.
 * An `item` is a template that will supplement a project or existing content.
 These could be language features like a Puppet class or single files like a Git ignore file.

 ### pct new